 In the province of KwaZulu-Natal (KZN), where Wildlife ACT works on a number of conservation efforts, rhino poaching is one of the most depressing and demanding issues.
 Rhino reserves are faced with astronomical security costs, which are above and beyond what any of their expectations may have been when many of them embarked on reintroducing rhino to their protected areas.

 After pouring a huge amount of funds and collaborative efforts into region-wide anti-poaching efforts, there was still an unacceptable loss of rhino from reserves in KZN.
-An unattractive choice had to be made… lose more rhino to poachers, or remove the horns from the rhino ourselves.
+An unattractive choice had to be made… lose more rhino to poachers, or remove the horns from the rhino ourselves by means of rhino dehorning.
 It is a sad reality that in order to help save rhino species from the threat of poaching, the preemptive removal of their horns in a safe, controlled manner, has become one of the necessary and highly-effective management tools for conservationists to deter poachers.
 Somkhanda Community Game Reserve, in northern Zululand, regularly dehorns all of their rhino, and has seen a significant decrease in incursions.

 The Rhino Dehorning Process